-Buttons Description \bigcirc Pause Play.
+Buttons Description

+(11) Pause

+Play.
 This button is available after you manually pause a playback.

-M Next frame.
+Ы Next frame.
 After you paused a playback, use this button to browse video frame by frame.

-3 Plays back 10 seconds before. & Plays back 10 seconds later. - 1x + Speeds up or speeds down.
+5 Plays back 10 seconds before.

+6 Plays back 10 seconds later.

+- 1x + Speeds up or speeds down.
 Speeds down by 1/2.
 The slowest speed is 1/8.
 Speeds up.
-Increases the playback speed, to 2x, 4x, 8x, 16x, and then to a maximum of 32x. ۲" Playback volume tuner.
-Image: Control of the Takes a snapshot of the current playback screen. П Places a bookmark on the current recording. ର୍ -- Timeline zoomer.
+Increases the playback speed, to 2x or 4x.

+Ц" Playback volume tuner.

+Ô Takes a snapshot of the current playback screen.

+Places a bookmark on the current recording.

+ର୍ -●⊕ Timeline zoomer.
 Use the zoomer to zoom in for more precise skimming.
 Time align Lets the cameras in the scene play the recording of the same time.